asd2003ru/docker-webdav/README.md

 ### Basic WebDAV server

 This example starts a WebDAV server on port 80.
-It can only be accessed with a single username and password.
+It can only be accessed with a single username and password..

 When using unencrypted HTTP, use `Digest` authentication (instead of `Basic`) to avoid sending plaintext passwords in the clear.